 The Monte-Carlo truth information about the particle passage through the sensor.
-Both the entry and the exit point are stored in the object, to approximate the track.
-The exact handling of non-linear tracks due to for example in-sensor nuclear interactions, is up to module.
+A start and end point are stored in the object, to approximate the track.
+For events involving a single MCParticle going through the sensor, the start and end point correspond to the entry and exit point in the sensor.
+The exact handling of non-linear tracks due to multiple scattering, is up to module.
 The MCParticle also stores an identifier of the particle type.
-The naming scheme is again up to the module, but it is recommended to use PDG codes [21].
+The recommended naming scheme are the PDG particle codes [22].
+Finally, the MCParticle stores a parent MCParticle object, if available.